-- Reflection time away from the group with an adult to 'cool down' - An opportunity for the child/ren's voice to be heard - 'Time in' with an adult to discuss behaviour choices - Access to Trauma Informed School trained staff and activities - Time in another classroom to complete work - Discussing with the child what should have happened and what they would do differently another time. - If possible, the child will be supported to apologise.
+- Reflection time away from the group within the room or outside with an adult from the pod to 'cool down' - An opportunity for the child/ren's voice to be heard - 'Time in' with an adult to discuss behaviour choices - Access to Trauma Informed School activities - Discussing with the child what should have happened and what they would do differently another time. - If possible, the child will be supported to apologise.
 If this is not possible, the adult will voice the apology on their behalf, modelling good practice.